Tetsuzo Kojima: Biography

-He was born on 29 September 1909 in Hyogo prefecture.
+He was born on 29 September 1909 in Hyōgo Prefecture.
 He was a graduate of Tokyo Imperial University where he received a bachelor's degree in law.
 He was a member of the Liberal Democratic Party and served in the executive committee of the party heading its judicial affairs committee.
-He was appointed minister of justice on 19 July 1960 to the cabinet led by Prime Minister Hayato Ikeda and served in the post until 8 December 1960.
+He was appointed minister of justice on 19 July 1960 to the cabinet led by Prime Minister Hayato Ikeda, and served in the post until 8 December 1960.